hawoot/excel-sidekick/docs/USAGE.md

 - Prompts whether to build dependency graph (configurable)
 - Displays workbook summary

-### Step 3: Build Dependency Graph (Optional)
+### Step 3: Build Dependency Graph (Full Graph Mode Only)

+**Note:** This step is only needed if you're using `full_graph` mode.
+In the default `on_demand` mode, the build command will inform you that no build is required.

-If you skipped graph building during connection, you can build it later:
+If you're using full_graph mode and skipped graph building during connection, you can build it later:

 ```bash
 excel-sidekick> build